Triumph Group Provides Update On COVID-19 Response

-- Given that Boeing has extended closure of its Washington state factories indefinitely, and closed its Charleston, South Carolina plant for 14 days, Triumph announced furloughs for approximately 2,300 employees across Triumph plants in the U.S. and Europe for two to four weeks to reduce capacity associated with Boeing Commercial Aircraft programs.
+- Given that Boeing has extended closure of its Washington state factories indefinitely, and closed its Charleston, South Carolina plant until further notice, Triumph announced furloughs for approximately 2,300 employees across Triumph plants in the U.S. and Europe for two to four weeks to reduce capacity associated with Boeing Commercial Aircraft programs.
 These plants will remain operational and continue to support other customer demands.
 Triumph will provide one week of company pay and will cover the employee share of medical premiums during the furlough period.

 - In addition to the previously announced 500-person reduction in force as part of its austerity measures, Triumph will eliminate approximately 200 full-time positions due to decreased demand.
 Triumph will pay severance to impacted employees consistent with existing policies.
 These reductions are expected to be completed by May 1, 2020.